 Have you ever been in a cemetery and saw coins laying on a tombstone?
 There is actually a reason behind it.
-Read more, so you can know what each coin means, and maybe as you visit a fallen soldier this Memorial Day, you can leave a coin to honor them too.
+Read more, so you can know what each coin means, and maybe as you visit a fallen soldier, you can leave a coin to honor them too.

 A coin left on a headstone let’s the deceased soldier’s family know that somebody stopped by to pay their respect.

 A nickel means that you and the deceased soldier trained at boot camp together.

 If you served with the soldier, you leave a dime.

 A quarter is very significant because it means that you were there when that soldier was killed.

 So what happens to the coins after Memorial Day?
 It is collected and the money is used for cemetery maintenance, the cost of burial for soldiers, or the care for indigent soldiers.